waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 ## Installing Selenium Grid

 Selenium Grid is used to run Selenium/WebDriver based tests on different machines, browsers and operating systems in parallel.
 It makes the whole process of automation tests execution more robust and scalable.
 Selenium Grid operates in a hub-node mode.
 A hub is the main station which runs the tests and distribute their execution over the nodes.
-Each node may have different browsers and run on different platforms.
+Each node may have different browsers and may run on different platforms.

 In our environment, the LXC host will act as a hub and the containers will act as nodes.
 Each container node will use a different browser when executing tests from hub.

 IMAGE

 First, we need to download Selenium Server and install it on both hub and nodes.
 Since Selenium Server is a Java application, we also need to install JDK in all machines (you will also need it to build your Java tests and run them from hub).

 Install latest JDK version

 	sudo apt-get install default-jdk

-Selenium Server can be downloaded from this link to any preferred location in LXC host and containers.
+Selenium Server can be downloaded using wget from Selenium website to any preferred location in LXC host and containers.

 	wget http://selenium-release.storage.googleapis.com/2.43/selenium-server-standalone-2.43.0.jar